 Figure 3.2 has two panels as well.
 The top panel charts the global count of abolition of the death penalty against the number of countries that hadn't yet abolished the death penalty for each year throughout the period.
-The bottom panel plots the global institutionalization of the human rights regime throughout the $19^{\text{th}}$ and $20^{\text{th}}$ centuries.
-Elliott (2007) and Brewington (2005) generously provided data on the human rights regime, here measured as the cumulative global count of human rights documents (1863-2003) and human rights international non-governmental organizations (HRINGOS) (1863-2001).
+The bottom panel plots the global institutionalization of the human rights regime throughout the 19th and 20th centuries1.
+Elliott (2007) and Brewington (2005) generously provided data on the human rights regime, here measured as the cumulative global count of human rights documents (1863-2003) and human rights international non-governmental organizations (HRINGOs) (1863-2001)2.
 Each of the two plots a very similar trend.
-Global counts were quite low early in the period, began to increase quickly sometime after the middle point of the $20^{\text{th}}$ century, and then finished the period at levels many times greater than their start.
-Clearly, the level of association between the human rights institutionalization and abolition - measured as cumulative counts - is quite strong; they seem to accumulate in the same manner over time.
-Additionally, the number of countries that hadn't yet abolished the death penalty increased dramatically, and the number of remaining countries yet to abolish the death penalty began to fall.
+Global counts were quite low early in the period, began to increase quickly sometime after the middle point of the 20th century, and then finished the period at levels many times greater than their start.
+Clearly, the level of association between the human rights institutionalization and abolition - measured as cumulative counts - is quite strong; they seem to accumulate in the same manner over time3.
+Additionally, the number of countries that hadn't yet abolished the death penalty increased throughout the period until the late 1970s.
+Thereafter, the annual rate of abolition increased dramatically, and the number of remaining countries yet to abolish the death penalty began to fall.
 This development serves to indicate that the world

-&lt;sup>1 I conceive of the human rights regime in broad terms, and consider it to be an indicator for the historical sacralization of the individual.
+1 I conceive of the human rights regime in broad terms, and consider it to be an indicator for the historical sacralization of the individual.
 Thus, I see the emergence of explicitly globally oriented human rights organizations and documents throughout the 19th and 20th centuries as providing the institutional framework for individual sacrality.

-&lt;sup>2 These measures constitute the sole independent variable of this study.
+2 These measures constitute the sole independent variable of this study.
 Other analyses were run to check the robustness of my findings presented below.
 Results did not vary, or improve, with the inclusion of global measures of economic development, democratization, war, and the number of independent nation-states yet to abolish the death penalty.
 Furthermore, though this study treats all HR documents and organizations equally, I did run the model with just major human rights documents that mention the death penalty as the independent variable.
 This measure included documents like the Universal Declaration of Human Rights (UDHR), the International Covenant of Civil and Political Rights (ICCPR), and so on.
 Results were the same regardless of how I operationalized the human rights regime.

-&lt;sup>3 Indeed, the level of correlation between these two global counts is $\rho = 0.95$ .
+3 Indeed, the level of correlation between these two global counts is $\rho = 0.95$.
 Of course, correlation is not the same as causation, but this level of association certainly measures an extremely close relationship between these two trends.